 In 2017 the University of Oxford and Novo Nordisk established a landmark strategic alliance focused on a collaboration for the advancement of type 2 diabetes research.
 The purpose of this alliance is to build upon the longstanding relationship between Oxford University and Novo Nordisk by enabling scientists from both organisations to develop stronger and broader collaborations as a result of their close proximity.
 This partnership will work in the precompetitive space with a view towards developing innovative medicines that positively impact patients with diabetes.

 As part of the alliance, Novo Nordisk are investing in the new Novo Nordisk Research Centre Oxford (NNRCO), which will be co-located in the same building as the soon to be launched BioEscalator on the University of Oxford’s Old Road Campus.
 By 2021 Novo Nordisk will employ up to 100 Novo Nordisk researchers, who will be based in the NNRCO to work in new state-of-the-art laboratories opening in 2018.
 The total investment from Novo Nordisk is around 1 billion Danish kroner (115 million British pounds) over a period of 10 years.

-The Divisional Business Development team works in partnership with Novo Nordisk to manage the alliance by supporting the activities of the Strategic Alliance steering board, strategic collaborative projects, Pump Priming awards and individual project leads.
+The Divisional Business Partnerships Office works in partnership with Novo Nordisk to manage the alliance by supporting the activities of the Strategic Alliance steering board, strategic collaborative projects, Pump Priming awards and individual project leads.